-Does Providence Health Plan Cover Detox?
+Does Providence Cover Detox or Rehab?

 Types of Providence Health Plans

 Providence offers several healthcare plans in Washington and Oregon, and there are differences in each state.
-In Washington, for example, 2 different classifications of plans are available for individuals and families: Columbia plans and Providence Cascade plans.2 While the specifics of each plan are a bit beyond the scope of this piece, we can provide some basic information.
+In Washington, for example, 2 different classifications of plans are available for individuals and families: Columbia plans and Providence Cascade plans.2

 There are 3 different levels to choose from:

 - The Columbia 1500 Gold plan has a $1,500 deductible and out-of-pocket costs are capped at $8,200 per calendar year.4